 - The approved emergency notification message is disseminated by overlapping means of communication: posting at the top of the homepage of the nj.bgsp.edu & acap.edu websites, updating the outgoing message on the phone system, and by email message to the specified segment of the campus community. - The BGSP-NJ Registrar provides up to date email addresses for the campus community at the beginning of each semester.
-The Office Manager has access to these emails and in consultation with the Program Director will determine the appropriate list to use based on the specified community segment without delay. - The Office Manager disseminates the approved message to the specified segment via email without delay. - The Office Manager posts the approved message without delay at the top of the homepage of the BGSP-NJ & ACAP website. - The Office Manager updates the outgoing phone message on the school voicemail system with the specified message without delay. - Office Manager, who notifies employees by phone without delay. - Emergency updates and further information will be provided similarly.
+The Office Manager has access to these emails and in consultation with the Program Director will determine the appropriate list to use based on the specified community segment without delay. - The Office Manager disseminates the approved message to the specified segment via email without delay. - The Office Manager posts the approved message without delay at the top of the homepage of the BGSP-NJ & ACAP website. - The Office Manager updates the outgoing phone message on the school voicemail system with the specified message without delay. - If it is decided to contact staff and/or faculty via phone, the Program Director calls the Office Manager, who notifies employees by phone without delay. - Emergency updates and further information will be provided similarly.